christophfranke/signal-chain/README.md

 This can be especially useful when you want to use the primitive as a queue to push in tasks.

+### Integration with Frontend Frameworks

+**Signal-Chain** can be used with SolidJS, using the wrapper `signal-chain-solid`: https://www.npmjs.com/package/signal-chain-solid

 ### Documentation